wladimirgrf/gobarber-api-v2/README.md

 # Once the services are running, run the migrations
 $ yarn typeorm migration:run

-# To finish, run the api service
+# Start the api service
 $ yarn dev:server

-# Project is started!
 ```

 ## 🤝 Contributing